23122K/swift-loggable/README.md

 The `@OSLogger` annotation introduces a static instance of [`Logger`](https://developer.apple.com/documentation/os/logger) , while `@OSLogged` implicitly makes every method within the annotated scope loggable.
 Refer to the **[documentation]()** to learn more.

 ## Learn More
 Loggable offers a wide range of additional features.
 You can create custom loggers, add tags to captured events for later processing, exclude specific methods from logging, ignore certain parameters (or all of them) from being captured, override the log level for individual events, and much more.
-For usage examples and detailed information, see the **[documentation]()**.
+For usage examples and detailed information, see the **[documentation]()** or check example app [**Count Me In**]().

 ## Installation
 Add the following dependency to your Package.swift